sorexy/ES6-practice/README.md

 Also:
 - sends GET request to JSON file to load menu items
 - uses Bootstrap 5 and custom CSS for styling
-- has a fake loadbar on page load, generated with BS5 and AJAX
+- has a fake loadbar on page load, generated with BS5 and jQuery
 - injects HMTL into empty divs via js (but isn't a Single Paged App)
 - has a butt ton of bootstrap components (was originally boostrap 5 revision)